aravasio/simworld/docs/progress.md

 - Two dwarf creatures (X/Y) at bottom row.
 - Rocks at top row; mining drops 1–5 rock-material.
 - Chests can be opened to drop contents; smashing a chest destroys it.
+- Creatures can pick up adjacent items into contents.
 - Contextual action hints under the grid (keyboard-driven).

 ## UI Layout